-Environmental justice is interpreted in the 2013 IRWM Plan to mean that equal respect and value will be accorded to every individual and community.
+Environmental justice (EJ) is interpreted in the 2019 IRWM Plan to mean that equal respect and value will be accorded to every individual and community.
+Chapter 3, Region Description includes the full definition of EI as adopted by the San Diego IRWM Program, as well as how EI communities can be mapped.
 In developing the 2013 IRWM Plan, attention was given to ensure that DACs are involved in identifying water management issues and solutions.
-As defined in the IRWM Grant Program Guidelines (DWR, 2012), a DAC is a community with an annual Median Household Income (MHI) that is less than 80% of the statewide annual MHI (DWR, 2012).
-The guidelines use this definition of DACs with the 2006-2010 American Community Survey to determine the DAC cutoff at \$48,706.
-The San Diego IRWM Region used this number to define disadvantaged areas of concern, and used 2013 MHI projections at a Census block level to identify DACs in the Region.
-The 2013 cutoff for DACs were those communities with an MHI of \$46,979 or less.
-Section 3.3 in Chapter 3, Region Description presents communities within the Region that are classified as economically disadvantaged.
+This effort was expanded during development of the 2019 IRWM Plan through the Water Needs Assessment.
+As defined in the IRWM Grant Program Guidelines (DWR, 2016), a DAC is a community with an annual Median Household Income (MHI) that is less than 80% of the statewide annual MHI, based on American Community Survey (ACS) data.
+At the time the 2019 IRWM Plan was written, 2012-2016 ACS data showed a statewide MHI of \$63,783; DACs therefore are communities with MHIs of \$51,026 or less.
+The San Diego IRWM Region used this number to define DACs of concern, which were mapped using a combination of Census places, tracts, and block-groups.
+The 2016 IRWM Guidelines also includes consideration for Economically Distressed Areas (EDAs) and Underrepresented Communities (URCs).
+Section 3.3 in Chapter 3, Region Description presents communities within the Region that are classified as DAC.
+EDA, and URC, as well as definitions for determining if a community falls under one of these classifications.
+The results of the mapping exercises for DACs, EDAs, URCs, and EJs presented in Chapter 3, Region Description, were vetted at a series of DAC workshops under the Water Needs Assessment, as well as by organizations working closely with DACs, and at RAC meetings.